-At Mayo Clinic, people who have a cancer of the oral cavity are treated by a multidisciplinary team of experts whose medical practice is dedicated to helping people with these cancers.
+People who come to Mayo Clinic with cancer of the oral cavity are treated by a multidisciplinary team of experts dedicated to helping people with these cancers.
 Oral cavity cancers can affect the mouth, lips, tongue, salivary glands, palate, gums and jaw line.
-Your doctors talk with you about your concerns, develop an individualized treatment plan and work with you to preserve or restore your appearance, and your ability to speak and eat.
+Your doctors talk with you about your concerns, develop an individualized treatment plan, and work with you to preserve or restore your appearance, and your ability to speak and eat.

 At the Oral Cavity Cancer and Reconstruction Clinic at Mayo Clinic's campus in Rochester, Minnesota, you receive comprehensive care for the diagnosis and treatment of your condition, with access to dietary and nutritional counseling, cancer treatment, reconstructive surgery, dental restoration, follow-up care, physical therapy, and palliative care services.